On the Architectural component tab, you will find a set of tools for adding additional levels to create multi-story buildings:

 - Elevation: Shows distance from base level (ground); not from the level beneath it.

 - Ceiling height: Distance from the elevation of the level to the top of any walls placed on the level, either manually or with the Insert wall on edge tool discussed above.

 - Area: Automatically calculates the area of the selected level.

 - Thickness direction: Decide if the Thickness is measured above or below the set Elevation.

-- No fill: Only black outline appears around edges of the level.
+- No fill: Only black outline appears around the edges of the level.
 Any objects below are shown in a dotted outline.

-- Follow 3D: Color fill will reflect the color that the level is painted in 3D with the Material Explorer.
+- Follow 3D: Color fill will reflect the color that the level is painted with in 3D with the Material Explorer.